userfront/react-example/README.md

 ## Signup, login, and password reset

-In the Toolkit section of your dashboard, locate the instructions for installing your signup form:
+In the Toolkit section of your Userfront dashboard, locate the instructions for installing your signup form:

 ![Userfront installation instructions](https://res.cloudinary.com/component/image/upload/v1614094834/permanent/instructions-react.png)